Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 Operations
 ----------

 Considering the multitude of forms, and the fact that representations are often changed late in a project, it seems reasonable to expect that most code should be representation-agnostic.
 The library should support this by making the syntax "monotonous", in the sense of `Jef Raskin <https://en.wikipedia.org/wiki/The_Humane_Interface>`__, meaning that there should be only one common way to accomplish an operation.
 For example, addition should have one syntax, ``a+b``, but this syntax should work on numerous forms.
 This avoids a profusion of operators such as ``+.`` for addition of floating-point in OCaml which is just noisy and hard to remember.
+Messing with the basic PEMDAS operations is a recipe for errors.

 Internally, each exposed operation is implemented as overloading the symbol for various more specific "primitive" operations, ``(+) = lub [add_int8, add_int16, ...]``.
 The compiler will be able to use profiling data to observe the forms of the numbers involved and select the appropriate primitive operation, so it should always be possible to replace a direct use of the primitive ``add`` with the normal ``+`` operation without significantly affecting performance.
 But for expressiveness purposes, it does seem worth exposing the primitives.
 Conceptually, since the primitives don't overlap, each primitive ``add`` operation is the restriction of the overloaded ``(+)`` to the domain of the specific primitive, so even if we didn't expose the primitives we could define them ourselves as ``add_int8 = (+) : Int8 -> Int8 -> Int8`` and so on.
 It makes sense to avoid this convolutedness and simply expose the primitives directly - in one stroke, we avoid any potential optimization problems, and we also ensure that the domains of the primitives are only defined in one place (DRY).
 Of course, such primitives are quite low-level and most likely will only be needed during optimization, as a sanity check that the representation expected is the representation in use.